 Cardiovascular exercise.
 These are also known as aerobic activities.
 They use your large muscles and raise your heart rate.
 Examples include brisk walking, swimming, biking and walking on a treadmill.

-2. Muscle strengthening activities.
-These exercises include moderate or high intensity activities that increase strength and endurance of all major muscle groups.
-Examples of strength training include weightlifting and resistance training.
+Muscle strengthening.
+These activities increase strength and endurance.
+They should also work all major muscle groups.
+Examples include weightlifting and resistance training.

 Created on 03/12/2009

-- United States Department of Health and Human Services.
+- U.S. Department of Health and Human Services.
 2008 physical activity guidelines for Americans.

 - National Heart, Lung, and Blood Institute.
 What is physical activity?